Klorius/calculator/README.md

 # calculator
-first attempt to make a calculator, css heavy
+first attempt to make a calculator